Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Introduction: Characterizing Degradation by SOH parameters

 which is parametrized by $z^+_\mathrm{min}$, $z^-_\mathrm{max}$, and $\hat{Q}_\mathrm{max}^\pm$, subject to the constraint $U^+_\mathrm{OCP}(z^+_\mathrm{min}) - U^-_\mathrm{OCP}(z^-_\mathrm{max})= U_\mathrm{max}$.
 They also derive the gradient of $U_\mathrm{OCV}(Q_\mathrm{d})$ with respect to the four parameters and use Fisher information to quantify the parametric identifiability.
 This OCV model has been incorporated in PyBaMM \citep{sulzer_python_2021}, an open battery modeling package implemented in Python, and much subsequent work on model-based degradation mode estimation has used different variants of this four-parameter formulation \citep{pastor-fernandez_critical_2019,xu_data-driven_2023}.

-In this work, we argue that the above parametrizations based on electrode SOC at a certain cutoff voltage involve non-independent parameters, of which the redundancy complicates their estimation.
+In this work, we argue that the parametrization \eqref{eq:ocv-z-zminmax} or \eqref{eq:ocv-Qd} based on electrode SOC at a certain cutoff voltage involves non-independent parameters, of which the redundancy complicates their estimation.
 Moreover, the cutoff voltage is an operational parameter that is not intrinsic to the aging state of a cell, so a parametrization that depends on it blurs the intrinsic degradation trend and makes the SOH parameters less intuitive to interpret.
-We also argue not to parametrize the OCV directly by the LLI, LAMn and LAMp percentage \citep{dubarry_synthesize_2012,olson_differential_2023}, as these quantities rely on specifying the pristine-cell SOH parameters, which are irrelevant to the current SOH and could be arbitrary.
+We also argue not to parametrize the OCV by the LLI, LAMn and LAMp percentage, as these quantities rely on specifying the pristine-cell SOH parameters, which are irrelevant to the current SOH and could be arbitrary.
+Instead, these percentage losses should be defined in terms of the SOH parameters and their values for a pristine cell \citep{olson_differential_2023}, and only calculated as derived quantities when needed and available.